envico801/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-130. ### What are the pros and cons of for loop
+130. ### What are the pros and cons of for loops

      The for-loop is a commonly used iteration syntax in javascript.
 It has both pros and cons

      #### Pros

      1. Works on every environment
      2. You can use break and continue flow control statements

      #### Cons

-    1. Too verbose
+     3. Too verbose
-    2. Imperative
+     4. Imperative
-    3. You might face one-by-off errors
+     5. You might face off-by-one errors.

      **[⬆ Back to Top](#table-of-contents)**